The S-Printing Horse is one of the largest horse sculptures in the world.

-The horse consists of stainless steel elements that represent parts of a printing press and the printing process.
-For example, the holes in the neck allude to the holes drilled in the side panels of a press to receive the bearings for the cylinders.
-The turning elements on the horse's flanks symbolize the rotation that is characteristic of the print process.
-The process chain is completed by the tail of the "S-Printing Horse", which consists of an abstract book that is alternately illuminated at night in the three process colors: cyan, magenta and yellow.
-The book is being read by a stylized face, thus fulfilling its intended purpose.
+The sculpture is made up of stainless steel elements that represent parts of a printing press and reflect individual stages of the printing process.
+For example, the holes in the neck are corresponding to the holes in the sidewalls of a printing press, where the bearings of the printing cylinders are set.
+The rotating elements on the flanks of the sculpture reflect the rotation of the printing process.
+The process chain is closed by the tail of the "S-Printing Horse".
+This consists of an abstract book, which is alternately illuminated at night in the three primary colours cyan, magenta, and yellow.
+The book is looked at with a stylized face, thus serving its purpose.

-The sculpture also points to the symbiotic relationship between thinking and printing: the allusions to Pegasus, the winged horse of Greek mythology that all poets rode, are impossible to overlook.
-To this day it stands for flights of poetic imagination.
-But inspiration alone isn't enough for poets; they also have to publicize their thoughts.
-The invention of letterpress printing by Gutenberg enabled this on a wide scale for the first time.
+The sculpture also points to the symbiotic relationship between thinking and printing: the parallels to Pegasus, the winged horse of Greek mythology, which all poets ride, are unmistakable.
+Even today, the winged horse is a symbol of poetic imagination.
+But inspiration alone is not enough for the poet; he must also be able to publish his thoughts.
+Gutenberg's invention of letterpress printing made this step possible only on a large scale.